Your own effective and affordable pre-workout supplement.

 None of these ingredients will give you muscle mass if you don't do it.

-This is what this pre workout will do for you, give you better workouts.
+This is what this pre-workout will do for you, give you better workouts.

-So what about Creatine ?!
+So what about Creatine?!

 Creatine could have been included, but it wasn't.

-First, because it is more advantageous to use it post-workout and not pre-workout, especially in the short/medium term.
+Firstly, because it is more advantageous to use it post-workout and not pre-workout, especially in the short/medium term.

 Does this mean that Creatine is bad?